LZYAndy/MD-FED/README.md

 ├─ ...
 ```

+The optical flow for all four datasets will be uploaded soon.

 **Pose directory**

 We assume pre-extracted 2D poses.
 The organization of the frames is expected to be <path_dir>/<video_id>.pkl.
 An example pickle file is of the format:
 ```
 {